ninjafingers247/student-churn-ml-2/README.md

 - Metric cards: Accuracy, AUC, Precision, Recall, F1, MCC
 - Confusion matrix and classification report
 - Optional grouped-bar comparison of every model on the loaded file

-## Academic integrity note

-Training code lives in `model/train_models.py`.
-Saved estimators are the `.joblib` files in `model/`.
-Metrics above are computed on the hold-out split shipped as `test_data.csv`.